simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

     - billing boundaries
     - offer types
     - Management groups
+        - Groups of Subscriptions (or further management groups)
+        - MGs not mandatory, subscriptions are
+        - Way of simplifying organisational structure
     - Accounts can have multiple subscriptions, or one subscriptions
     - Can have subscriptions for departments (i.e. Finance, Marketing), or environment (Dev, Prod)
 - Cost management